 Amyotrophic lateral sclerosis (Lou Gehrig disease):

 This progressive form begins with weakness, often in the hands and less frequently in the feet or mouth and throat.
 Weakness may progress more on one side of the body than on the other and usually proceeds up the arm or leg.
-Cramps are also common and may occur before the weakness, but no changes in sensation occur.
+Muscles, usually those in the hands and feet, start to waste away (atrophy).
+Muscle cramps are also common and may occur before the weakness, but no changes in sensation occur.
 People may lose weight and feel unusually tired.

 How rapidly amyotrophic lateral sclerosis progresses varies: